Her Annuity Builds Security

 I like to minimize risk, that’s why I like annuities.

-wanted to build, so she pursued a career in construction.
+Rose Sias knew she wanted to build, so she pursued a career in construction.
 Sias started her career in the working world as an accountant.
 Thirteen years later, she knew one thing: She hated it.
 “I decided at one point I had to do something that I wanted to wake up in the morning, get out of bed and go to.”
 She decided it was time for a career change.
 But what that change would be took time to discover.
 “I thought about, ‘What did I want to do as a child?’
 I always kind of thought of myself as a builder, not necessarily as a builder of homes or of bridges, but a builder of people.
 So construction served a lot of purposes for me.”
 Twenty-eight years later, Sias can look back on a construction career that’s taken her from the heights of some of the tallest bridges in New York to the literal depths of one of our country’s darkest days, September 11.
 “As soon as I saw it happening on TV I rushed into Manhattan from Brooklyn and started to do whatever I could.”
 Sias immediately started organizing dust mask dispersal and cutting and hauling away the steel beams of the collapsed towers to help with the recovery efforts.

-Annuity Provides Security and Confidence in Her Future
+Annuity Provides Security And Confidence In Her Future

 With everything she’s seen on the job, from trips, slips and collapsing trenches to falling steel plates, Sias has learned to recognize the risk and prepare for it.
 That applies to both her job and her finances.
 “I like to minimize risk, that’s why I like annuities.”
 Sias says.
 She started planning for her retirement early, purchasing her first annuity while still in her 30s.
 Protected lifetime income makes her feel like she has financial security.
 And as every builder knows, when you have stability and confidence, that’s how you build a solid foundation.